alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A juvenile delinquency record is sealed automatically when the defendant turns 18 years old or upon the court’s release of the jurisdiction (Alaska Stat. § 47.12.300 (d), whichever happens later.
 A juvenile who was tried as an adult will have this record sealed once five years have passed from the completion of the sentence.
 This individual may petition the Superior Court to seal the record unless they are pertaining to traffic offenses (Alaska Stat. § 47.12.300(f)).

-The criminal record of an adult cannot be sealed unless the charge or conviction was based on mistaken identity or false accusation, and the petitioner can prove this, beyond a reasonable doubt, to the agency in charge of maintaining the records (Alaska Stat. § 12.62.180)..
+The criminal record of an adult cannot be sealed unless the charge or conviction was based on mistaken identity or false accusation.
+Petitioners typically have to provide such evidence to the agency in charge of maintaining the records (Alaska Stat. § 12.62.180).
 Anyone requesting to seal an Alaska criminal record may complete the form titled Request to Seal a Criminal Justice Information.
-Applicants must provide evidence that they were acquitted because of the error or that the charges were dismissed.
-Where the individual was convicted, the petitioner must prove that a court has set-aside or overturned the conviction, or the Governor pardoned the conviction because of the error.
+Applicants are generally expected to provide evidence that they were acquitted because of the error or that the charges were dismissed.
+In contrast, where the individual was convicted, petitioners are typically required to prove that a court has set-aside or overturned the conviction, or the Governor pardoned the conviction because of the error.

 Individuals may also ask a court to exclude or remove certain criminal information from public view—the Alaska online public index, CourtView.
 These records can only be removed when a case was dismissed or the defendant acquitted of some or all criminal charges.
 Specific conditions include: